HL7NZ/nhi/input/pagecontent/updateName.md

 * Behaviour:
   * The NHI is validated
-  * The Patient versionId is validated
+  * The Patient version-id is validated
-  * The name.id is validated
+  * The name preferred-id is validated
   * If all request parameters are valid the name.preferred boolean is set to TRUE on the requested name and FALSE on the current preferred name

-See example below:
+set-preferred-name example request:

 ```
 {